-Serving as a patient advocacy and medical billing service, Medical Bill Gurus assists individuals of all backgrounds, diagnoses, and incomes in navigating the financial complications associated with the rising cost of healthcare and dwindling network of coverage provided by insurance companies.
+Serving as a patient advocacy services for patients, Medical Bill Gurus assists individuals of all backgrounds, diagnoses, and incomes in navigating the financial complications associated with the rising cost of healthcare and dwindling network of coverage provided by insurance companies.

 If you have already received treatment or are considering treatment and would like to learn about the specifics of your insurance policy or have us look at your medical bills, feel free to SIGN UP for a FREE CASE EVALUATION.

 - Statement for the House Foreign Affairs Committee